foreign-affairs/ITT/CONTRIBUTING.md

 Please include the same information as above to help speed up the whitelisting process.

-You should note that you should not expect merges are done in [MP] until the issue have been solved here, this is because those who can merge do not have access to the logs for why your domain got listed.
+You should note that you should not expect merges are done in [Mitchell Krogza Phishing + Whitelist][MP] until the issue have been solved here, this is because those who can merge do not have access to the logs for why your domain got listed.

 ## Open Source Project domain reporting tools
 Our friends over at [My Privacy DNS][MYPDNS] have a number of option for you to easily and quickly add new domains to a number of categorised blacklists including phsishing.

 1. By using the web, support anonymously reporting: [My Privacy DNS Webreporter][MyPDNSR]
 2. By installing one of the cool [Firefox add-ons, API, GUI, CLI tools][MYPDNSFF]